Overview of Co-operative Education

 - Designate one employee, if necessary, to be responsible for direct daily supervision of the student

-- Assist the teacher in developing the Personalized Placement Learning Plan (PPLP) for the student by reviewing and refining student job tasks
+- Assist the teacher in developing the Student Co-operative Education Learning Plan (SCELP) for the student by reviewing and refining student job tasks

 - Provide challenging learning experiences that will encourage personal growth and develop career goals